-The revisions to FATF standards over the years address new and emerging threats, clarify and strengthen many of the existing obligations, while maintaining the necessary stability and rigor in the Recommendations.
+The revisions to FATF standards over the years address new and emerging threats, clarifying and strengthening many of the existing obligations while maintaining the necessary stability and rigor in the Recommendations.

-The FATF standards have also been revised to strengthen the requirements for higher risk situations, and to allow countries to take a more focused approach in areas where high risks remain or implementation could be enhanced.
+The FATF standards have also been revised to strengthen the requirements for higher-risk situations in order to allow countries to take a more focused approach in areas where high risks remain or implementation could be enhanced.